kylegilman/video-embed-thumbnail-generator/readme.txt

 * Added option to set a different application path for qt-faststart or MP4Box.
 * Added option to disable stdin during FFMPEG encoding.
 Particularly useful for IIS users.
 * Updated Video.js to version 4.9.1
+* Changed download link to a forced download.
+No right-clicking necessary.
 * Changed pop-up video gallery to use inline code rather than an AJAX query.
 * Changed embedded video IDs to allow the same video to be embedded multiple times on a page.
 * Changed volume slider on plugin settings page to drop-down menu to fix settings save errors in Windows.